vekatze/neut/book/src/basis.md

 cont
 ```

 These optimizations are applied within each definition.
-This is why the calling-convention marks `@` and `~` can matter: they move the relevant allocation and deallocation into the same definition.
+This is why the calling-convention marks can matter: they move the relevant allocation and deallocation into the same definition.

 ## Name Resolution